JoeStrout/minimicro-sysdisk/ROADMAP.md

   - ☑︎ increase scroll wheel speed in code editor -- should be ~1 line/click
   - ~~☐ code editor autocomplete, including standard intrinsics, global APIs, and any identifiers (found as parameters, and assignments in local and global scope)~~
   - ☑ make sure the code editor shows the unknown-character glyph for unknown chars, rather than just blank, on all platforms
-  - ☐ Correctly color parens after a line (or several lines?) continued by `and`
+  - ☑ Correctly color parens after a line (or several lines?) continued by `and`
-  - ☐ Home keypress or cmd-left: scroll all the way to the left (showing line numbers).
+  - ☑ Home keypress or cmd-left: scroll all the way to the left (showing line numbers).
-  - ☐ When opening different file, editor should reset to top left most position (including line-numbers) not previous position.
+  - ☑ When opening different file, editor should reset to top left most position (including line-numbers) not previous position.
-  - ☐ Add keyboard shortcut/navigation for the Navigate menu.
+  - ~~☐ Add keyboard shortcut/navigation for the Navigate menu.~~
 - **Building & Packaging**
   - ☐ use IL2CPP on all platforms for faster executable
   - ☐ produce both Apple Silicon (M1/M2) and Intel builds for Mac